danielfears/warden/README.md

 * **warden remove** will remove an existing profile
 * **warden help** will display the help menu
 * **warden uninstall** will remove Warden, dependencies and all saved profiles

+When updating an existing credential profile, it is recommended that you remove it and add as new.

 ### Removal: